KgothatsoTheko/cashFlow-v1/README.md

 - **Android Studio:** IDE for Android development.
 - **MongoDB Atlas:** Cloud-based storage for the app's backend data.

+### GitHub Workflow: Generate APK & AAB
+This GitHub Actions workflow automates the process of building APK (Android Package) and AAB (Android App Bundle) files for the cashFlow Android application.
+It builds and stores these artifacts on GitHub whenever changes are pushed to any release/** branch.
+Additionally, the workflow can be triggered manually from the Actions tab.

+-Workflow Configuration
+**Workflow Name: Generate APK & AAB (Upload - Create Artifact To GitHub Action) **Environment Variables:
+main_project_module: The main module name (app) of the project.
+playstore_name: The identifier name for the app on the Play Store (cashFlow).
+-Triggers
+The workflow is triggered on:

+**Push Events: When changes are pushed to branches matching the release/** pattern (e.g., release/v1, release/v2).
+**Manual Trigger: It can be run manually from the Actions tab for ad-hoc builds.

+## How to Download the Latest APK for the CashFlow App

+Every time we release a new version of the CashFlow app, a build process is triggered to automatically generate and store the APK file on GitHub.
+Here’s how you, as an end user, can download the latest APK:

+1. **Go to the GitHub Repository**: Navigate to the main repository page where the app's code and releases are hosted.

+2. **Select the "Actions" Tab**: In the repository menu, click on the **Actions** tab.
+This is where all automated workflows, including the APK generation, are stored.

+3. **Find the Latest Workflow Run**: Look for the latest workflow run labeled **"Generate APK & AAB"** on a `release/*` branch.
+This will indicate a recent release or update.

+4. **Open the Workflow Details**: Click on the workflow run to view more details.

+5. **Download the APK Artifact**:
+   - Scroll down to the **Artifacts** section within the workflow details.
+   - Look for the file labeled something like: `[Date] - cashFlow - [version] - APK(s) debug/release generated`.
+   - Click on the artifact link to download the APK file directly to your device.

+6. **Install the APK**: Once downloaded, open the APK file on your Android device and follow the prompts to install the latest version of CashFlow.

+This process ensures that you have access to the latest, verified version of the app directly from our secure GitHub repository.

 ## How It Works

 ### User Registration and Authentication: